-Picademy is a two-day course that allows educators to experience what can be achieved with a little help and lots of imagination.
-Through a series of workshops on Day 1, we introduce a range of engaging ways to deliver computing lessons in classrooms all over the world.
-Highlights include using physical computing to control electronic components like LEDs, buttons, motors, cameras, and sensors, as well as coding live music with Sonic Pi, and terraforming the world of Minecraft.
-On Day 2, attendees have the opportunity to apply their learning by developing their own project ideas, learning from each other and our experts.
+Picademy is a two-day course that engages educators in digital making.
+Through a series of workshops on Day 1, participants are introduced to a range of engaging computing activities.
+Highlights include: using physical computing to control components like LEDs, buttons, motors, cameras, and sensors, as well as coding live music with Sonic Pi.
+On Day 2, attendees apply their learning by developing their own project ideas, learning from each other and our experts.

-Each cohort that attends is a mix of primary, secondary, and post-16 educators, representing many different subject areas.
-One of our aims is to create leaders in education who are equipped with skills to train others in their community.
-Attending our training is the first step on that journey.
+Each cohort that attends is a mix of educators representing many different subject areas.
+Our aim is to create leaders in education who are equipped with skills to train others in their community.

-When are you bringing Picademy to [insert name of place here]?
+When are you bringing Picademy to my hometown?

-We are currently focusing on running Picademy events in the UK and USA, and don’t have plans to run the programme in other parts of the world.
-We’d love to be able to do it, but we just don’t have the capacity.
-However, we do support our global community of educators through our online training courses.
+We currently offer Picademy in the UK and North America, and don’t yet have plans to run the programme in other parts of the world.
+We support our global community of educators through our online training courses.